 Operator decommissioning liabilities have been growing steadily the last several years, as aging assets near their end of life.
 The pressure was on from leadership to proactively get control of the issue.

 Operator decommissioning liabilities have been growing steadily the last several years, as aging assets near their end of life.
-The UAD (Upstream Americas Deepwater) business unit realized they faced a problem, and felt pressure from leadership to proactively get control of the issue.
-Making things more difficult for all operators, decommissioning was generally perceived as a cost center with teams who were borrowed from other parts of the business.
+The Upstream Americas Deepwater (UAD) business unit realised they faced a problem, and felt pressure from leadership to proactively get control of the issue.
+Making things more difficult for all operators, decommissioning was generally perceived as a cost centre with teams who were borrowed from other parts of the business.
 There was typically little consistency of expertise retained from project to project.
 Our client requested support to develop a coherent strategy for their UAD abandonments, with a focus on safety, quality and potential improvement, including their abandonment provision.